 Ingredients

-- 2 ¼ cup white whole wheat flour
+- 2 cups whole wheat flour (white whole wheat flour fine)

 Instructions

-- Separate the egg yolks and whites, adding the yolks to a large mixing bowl and the whites to the bowl of a food processor.
+- Separate the egg yolks and whites, adding the yolks to a mixing bowl and the whites to the bowl of a stand mixer (or separate bowl to be whipped later on with a hand mixer).

-- In bowl with the yolks, add buttermilk, oil, and vanilla extract.
-Mix on medium-high speed or until all ingredients are combined and creamy.
+- In bowl with the yolks, add buttermilk, oil or melted butter, and vanilla extract.
+Whisk well until all of the wet ingredients are smooth and evenly combined.

-- Add flour, sugar, baking powder, cinnamon, nutmeg, and salt and mix until dry ingredients are just combined.
+- In a separate large mixing bowl add the whole wheat flour, sugar, baking powder, cinnamon, baking soda, nutmeg, and salt and whisk until evenly combined.

-- In a food processor, process egg whites until they are very fluffy and light.
-Fold/stir egg whites into the waffle batter using broad, deep strokes until they're fully incorporated and no foamy pockets remain, but try not to overmix.
+- In the stand mixer, beat the egg whites on high speed until stiff peaks form - they'll be very fluffy and foamed up.
+Fold/stir the whipped egg whites into the waffle batter using broad, deep strokes until they're fully incorporated and no foamy pockets remain.
+Try not to overmix as this can deflate the egg whites and lead to a tougher texture.

 Notes